 The study of merchandising and store operations in retail operations.
+Prerequisite: BUSN 3443 Principles of Marketing

 MKTG 3143 Consumer and Market Behavior (3 credit hours)

 A study of personal and group behavior patterns in the acquisition of goods and services in the marketing environment.